jacksoncurrie/execute-backend/README.md

         {
             scheduleItemID: ObjectID,
             title: String,
-            category: Int32 (the category code),
+            category: Int32 (the integer for the category code),
-            startTime: Int32 (the time in minutes from 12:00am),
+            startTime: DayTime (interger for the day and usual time sparated by 'T'),
-            endTime: Int32 (the time in minutes from 12:00am) },
+            endTime: DayTime (interger for the day and usual time sparated by 'T') },
         ...
     ],